produced by ALYSSA CLOUGH

 - Tape (just in case!)

-Choose your ingredients
+STEP 1: choose your ingredients

 Because summer’s not over just yet, we went with seasonal purple and pink flowers, making sure to choose some with leafy stems for some added green accents.
 For fruit, we chose strawberries, blackberries, and limes.
-Leaves from outside and moodier florals will do for autumn, and cranberries and evergreen branches are ideal for a winter fete.
+Leaves from outside and moodier florals will do for autumn, and cranberries and evergreen branches are ideal for a winter fête.

-Freeze the base
+STEP 2: freeze the base

 Add in 2-3 inches of water to the bottom of your bucket and freeze (ideally overnight!).
 This will create a solid base for your bucket.

-Prepare your soda bottle
+STEP 3: prepare your soda bottle

 Once your base is frozen, you’ll want to add your soda bottle to the mix.
 At this point, your bottle should be emptied (either already enjoyed or stored in the refrigerator!).
 Cut the top off so you can fit your rocks through the neck of the bottle.
 This will create a sturdy center that won’t float.
 Add your bottle to the center of the bucket and mind the melting base!
 If your center starts to float a bit, add tape to keep it in place for phase one.

-Add water, florals, and fruit
+STEP 4: add water, florals, and fruit

 Add water so half of your bucket is filled.
 Depending on what fruits and flowers you choose, some will float and some will sink.
 By creating this first layer, you’ll even out your bucket so you don’t have a bunch of ingredients resting at the bottom and the rest floating at the top!
 Place back in the freezer for a few hours until slightly frozen.

 Finish filling your bucket with water and stuff as many florals and fruits as you can into the bucket!
 (This is the fun part!)
-Evenly spread your different ingredients around and arrange the top layer to look aesthetically pleasing.
+Evenly spread your ingredients around and arrange the top layer to look aesthetically pleasing.

-Add hot water
+STEP 7: add hot water

 Once your ice bucket is ready to be popped out of its homemade mold, prepare a pitcher of hot water.
 Remove your rocks and add the hot water to the center.
 Once your center bottle is free, bring your bucket to the sink and run the sides and bottom under hot water.
 This should unstick your ice bucket from your real bucket.
 Slide it out carefully and let it rest on a large lipped plate or platter.